01 of 09

 A List of Ingredients for Making Beef Pho

 Among all Vietnamese dishes, beef pho is arguably the best known and best loved outside of Vietnam.
 What makes it so unique?
-What sets it apart from the noodle soups of other Southeast Asian countries?
 The secret lies in the broth.
 In this step-by-step guide, we will make beef pho starting with the broth and ending with the noodle soup.